Trilby (novel): Reception

 The late nineteenth-century novelist George Gissing read the "notorious" novel in May 1896 with "scant satisfaction".
 Trilby inspired Gaston Leroux's novel The Phantom of the Opera (1910) in part.
 It was also known for introducing the phrase "Svengali", a term referring to a man with dominating powers over a (generally female) protégée.

 Trilby-Mania

 Trilby was one of the most popular books of the Victorian era.
 As a result, the novel had large influence on Victorian popular culture, creating a craze that was referred to as "Trilby-Mania" or the "Trilbyana".
-The book's popularity caused footwear inspired by the titular character to grow in popularity, and footreading became a fad.
+The book's popularity caused footwear inspired by the title character to grow in popularity, and footreading became a fad.
 Additionally, foot-shaped ice cream became popular due to the book.
 The word "trilby" became a jocular slang term to refer to a foot, but would later be used to describe a type of hat inspired by an adaptation of the novel.